armohamed1995/EDA_of-Home-Credit-dataset/README.md

 Home Credit dataset can be downloaded from https://www.kaggle.com/c/home-credit-default-risk/

 # PROJECT SCOPE :
-# To identify defaulter and predict wheather the aplicants loan to be approves or disapproved.
+# To identify defaulter and predict wheather the aplicants loan approved or  not to approved.

  # STEP 1 : Data Analysis